 The way that Connecticut funds its schools is broken.
 It's unfair to kids and taxpayers, and it doesn't work for many schools, towns and cities.
 The amount of money a school gets is not based on the needs of the kids who go to that school, and the amount taxpayers must pay to support education is are very different in each town.
 Some schools have what they need to educate kids, and others don't have textbooks for every child.

 The New Entry Sustainable Farming Project’s mission is to improve our local and regional food systems by training the next generation of farmers to produce food that is sustainable, nutritious, and culturally-appropriate and making this food accessible to individuals regardless of age, mobility, ethnicity, or socio-economic status.
 In doing this work, we provide critical training, career development, and economic opportunity to new farmers.
-Visit their website
+Donate now

 Ada Developers Academy is a year-long intensive training program for women transitioning into software development, located in Seattle, Washington.
 Ada Developers Academy offers one of the most comprehensive developer training programs available: seven months of full-time classroom instruction plus five months of on-the-ground training ensures our graduates thrive in their careers as developers.
 Ada is tuition-free and is supported by the tech community, public funding, and individual donors.